Collaborate with the justice system to improve care for those with mental health and substance use issues.

 2022 SAMHSA’s Sequential Intercept Mapping Workshop (CADES)

-July 2022 Potter and Randall Counties Sequential Intercept Model Mapping Report
+July 2022 Potter and Randall Counties SIM Report

 The Center for Alcohol & Drug Education Studies (CADES) conducted the SIM of the DWI pipeline in Amarillo, TX.
 The main focus of the event was to provide the Community Supervision and Corrections Department (CSCD) with a greater understanding of the DWI pipeline in the region to improve its DWI supervision caseload.
 Ultimately, the goal of this workshop was to achieve zero impaired driving crashes resulting in zero alcohol-related injuries and deaths on roadways within Potter and Randall Counties.